 Sep9

 “These verses have caused a great anxiety for many sincere Christians who fear they may have committed this unpardonable sin.
-Those who worry about it is really a good indication that they have not, for they would not have cared or been grieved over such a sin in the first place.” ⇒ The fact that a person is asking that is a good indication that the Holy Spirit is still at work in convicting them of sin.
-Where as a person who has committed the blaspheme against the Holy Spirit will have no godly sorrow, no regret, no guilt, no care, no shame, and no repentance.
-So if you continue to struggle with the fear of committing the “unpardonable sin”.
+Those who worry about it is really a good indication they have not, for they would not have cared or been grieved over such a sin in the first place.” ⇒ The fact that a person cares and is troubled by this is a good indication that the Holy Spirit is still at work on their heart.
+Where as a person who has committed the blaspheme against the Holy Spirit will have no sorrow, no regret, no guilt, no care, no shame, no remorse, and no repentance.
+Graig Blomberg in his commentary is quoted as saying “Professing believers who fear they have committed the Unforgivable sin demonstrates a concern for their spiritual wellbeing, which by definition proves that they have not committed it”.
+So if you fear you may have committing the “Unpardonable sin”.
 Ask yourself do you love God, do you desire to please Him?
 Do you feel sorrow over sin when you commit it?
 Do you desire to put off sin?
 If you do you have not committed the unpardonable sin of blaspheming the Holy Spirit.
-This is not saying that we will no longer sin.
+[Note: This is not saying that we will no longer sin.
 In fact we will continue to sin.
 But the difference is we do not settle in long-term with our sins.
 We continue to go to God in asking for His forgiveness.
-The moment we stop asking for God’s forgiveness is the moment we become comfortable with the sin.
+The moment we stop asking for God’s forgiveness is the moment we become comfortable with the sin.]

 Additional Notes & Applications

 Teaches how Salvation is never a result of what we did.
-We never credit ourselves in coming to the faith on our own, it was the Holy Sprit that drew us and convicted us.
-(With out the Holy Spirit no person would be Saved!)
+We can never credit ourselves in coming to the faith on our own, it was the Holy Sprit that drew us and convicted us.

 -

-It is not an initial rejection of the Gospel.
+It is not an initial rejection of Christ or the Gospel.

 -